SysBioChalmers/Human-GEM-guide/mkdocs/docs/installation.md

 #### Linear optimization solver
 A solver is required to run flux balance analysis (FBA), GEM extraction (using tINIT), or any other function involving an optimization.
-Compatible solvers are Gurobi Optimizer, MOSEK, or GLPK.
+Compatible solvers are Gurobi Optimizer (recommended), GLPK, or the COBRA solver.

+!!! important
+    We **strongly recommend** using the Gurobi Optimizer, as issues are sometimes observed for other solvers since Human-GEM is a relatively large model.

 For instructions on how to set up a solver and obtain a license (if required), see the [RAVEN instructions](https://github.com/SysBioChalmers/RAVEN/wiki/Installation#dependencies).